 You should also take steps to ensure that you meet the “reasonable” security measures that the CCPA mandates.
 At the moment, the specifics of these requirements are still relatively unclear, but there are some basic steps you should take if you haven’t already.

-Ensure, for instance, that you use CCPA-compliant encrypted cloud storage providers for all of your customer data, mandate that your staff use a password manager to access all of the systems they use, and consider securing your internal communications using a company firewall together with a virtual private network.
+Ensure, for instance, that you use CCPA-compliant encrypted cloud storage providers for all of your customer data, mandate that your staff use a reliable password manager to access all of the systems they use, and consider securing your internal communications using a company firewall together with a virtual private network.

 Beyond these general requirements, there will be specific measures you will need to take depending on your sector and business model.
 The California State government has produced detailed guidance, which you should carefully review.